TED Web Chat

 Do’s

-• Answer messages as soon as possible.
+• Answer messages as soon as possible (within working hours).

-• Then you should mirror their formal message and respond in a formal manner.
+• Match your customers’ written vocabulary.
+For example, if a customer messages you with ‘Dear…’, ‘Kind regards’ Then you should mirror their formal message and respond in a formal manner.
 Say ‘Hello’, or ‘Good morning/afternoon’.
 Be welcoming and kind.
 This makes the customer feel comfortable when asking their questions.

-• If a customer is using abusive language or otherwise breaching the Expected Behaviour then inform your line manager or the Communications Team, for appropriate response.
+• If a customer is using abusive language or otherwise breaching the Expected Behaviour then inform your line manager or the Communications Team, for an appropriate response.

 • Always check your spelling, grammar, and if your message makes sense.